 selected rogue interventions: an ongoing, public project

-For me, the drive to make art always involved irony/complexity, humor, absurdity and visual delight, and it still does.
-But I needed to find a way to also work on thinking about world problems and the complexity of how we with ourselves, how we live in society and on the earth.
+For me as a visual artist, the drive to make art always involved irony/complexity, humor, absurdity and visual delight, and it still does.
+But in the past 10 years, many of us have found ourselves in a state of more urgency or, the roiling waters of discord.
+The increased existential nature of days has brought me to reflect on current conditions in a segment of my work.
+I needed to find a way to also express my distress at current world problems and the complexity of how we live in society and on the earth.

 Click any image below to learn more about individual interventions pictured.